 UM atUM [S02-ep03]: From Harbor Wildlife to the Science Festival

 This week we’re offering you a little reimagining of Jacques Brel, but in an underwater version where the sailors of the Port of Amsterdam are replaced by heavy metals, hydrocarbons, concrete, artificial lights—of course—and noise….
 For while our sailors sing, eat, drink, and dance on the surface, they also carry aboard their ships small stowaways, well-hidden in the many nooks and crannies a vessel holds.
 So how do these exotic species adapt to this strange ecosystem that is a port?
-What novel adaptive responses might they produce?
+What unique adaptive responses might they develop?
 Do they hybridize with local species?
 In short, as you can see, while ports are crossroads for people and goods, they are also crossroads for species and, as such, can serve as veritable open-air laboratories.
 Our guest is Nicolas Bierne, a researcher atISEM, the Institute of Evolutionary Sciences in Montpellier.
-Together with his colleague Frédérique Viard, he has published an article titled “Urban Encounters by the Sea: Ports as Darwinian Field Laboratories for Studying Marine Evolution in the Anthropocene.”
+Together with his colleague Frédérique Viard, he published an article titled “Urban Encounters by the Sea: Ports as Darwinian Field Laboratories for Studying Marine Evolution in the Anthropocene.”

-AtUM , you’ve got the program—let’s get started!
+AtUM , you’ve got the schedule—let’s get started!

 Co-production: Divergence FM, University of Montpellier